Location of Wat Phu Temple, Champasak Laos

 However, it appears maintenance of the linga chamber was not a priority after the sanctuary was converted to Buddhism.

-Views from the top of Wat Phu
+Scenic Views at Wat Phu

 Wat Phu is of huge cultural significance to both Laos and Cambodia.
 Plus, the drive is equally nostalgic as you cruise along the banks of the Mekong river.
 There is a nice selection of cafes in Champasak to stop off at as you pass through town on your way back to Pakse.